UC Berkeley: Combat public health challenges with an online MPH

 Its online Master of Public Health (MPH) is the qualification built with the overall aim of reducing the inequity and injustice that affect the health and dignity of all people.
-The programme can be done in an interdisciplinary fashion or students can choose to specialise in concentrations around either Epidemiology or Health Policy and Management
+The program can be done in an interdisciplinary fashion or students can choose to specialize in concentrations around either Epidemiology or Health Policy and Management

 Led by world-renowned faculty members, it features cutting edge thinking and professional tools to arm the next generation of changemakers on how to manage and even prevent future public health threats.
 Having a strong competency in health policy and management is critical for any public health professional in achieving this goal.

-“UC Berkeley’s online MPH programme is one of the best in the country and provided me with the health policy and management focus I needed,” said US-based clinical pharmacist Brittany Woolf.
+“UC Berkeley’s online MPH program is one of the best in the country and provided me with the health policy and management focus I needed,” said US-based clinical pharmacist Brittany Woolf.

-“I can also use my MPH at my current organisation to make it better and really help an underserved, vulnerable population through government relations and improvement science.”
+“I can also use my MPH at my current organization to make it better and really help an underserved, vulnerable population through government relations and improvement science.”

 Evolve into an impactful and influential health policy leader

 Gilead.
 Deloitte.
 Genentech.
 Stanford Healthcare.
 Kaiser Permanente.
 BCG.

 From global consulting firms to established integrated care delivery systems, these are just some of the top employers that UC Berkeley’s online MPH students in its Health Policy and Management (HPM) concentration land jobs in.

 With a focus on this concentration, you will study fundamental HPM elements such as systemic issues, market dynamics, policy response and the financial impact that a pandemic can have on health systems globally.

 Through a supervised practicum experience you will apply the knowledge and skills you have learned in partnership with a client organization — this could be through a developing a strategic initiative or business plan or by conducting a policy analysis/evaluation.